 How much house can I afford with a conventional loan?

-Conventional loans are popular for borrowers with credit scores of at least 620 and DTI ratios of 45% or less.
+Conventional loans are popular for borrowers with credit scores of at least 620 and DTI ratios of 45% or less (though exceptions are possible up to a 50% DTI ratio).
 Some conventional loan programs allow down payments as low as 3%, but you can avoid mortgage insurance if you make at least a 20% down payment.
-Conventional lenders often assess mortgage insurance to cover their losses if you default, and it’s usually part of your monthly payment.
+Conventional lenders often charge mortgage insurance to cover their losses if you default, and it’s usually part of your monthly payment.

 How much house can I afford with an FHA loan?